 The Story of a Mug: Part 1 left off where the mug is left to air dry.
 Air drying takes about one week.
 After air drying, the mug is “bone dry” which means very dry and brittle.
 The mug … Continue reading The Story of a Mug: Part 2

 It all starts with a lump of clay.
 The lump of clay is placed on the pottery wheel and centered by the potter’s hands.
 Once centered, the potter opens up the ball of clay. . . . . . and … Continue reading The Story of A Mug: Part One

 After much thought, reading, note-taking and collaboration with fellow potters, I think I have discovered the reason why I have had pin holes. #1: The glazes were too thick.
 So early spring, I adjusted my glazes.
 The result was perfect on two of the three clay bodies. #2: It is a particular clay-body.
-After talking … Continue reading News!
+After talking with my clay supplier and showing them my test tiles, we agreed that it must be the clay body.
+I also learned that this particular clay-body under went some “important changes” a couple years ago.
+Coincidentally, that is when I started having the troubles.
+So, … Continue reading News!
 Not Breaking but News . . .

 One reoccurring problem I have had was making large pet dishes (7+ inches or larger in diameter).
 In almost every single instance, I would ruin the pet dish when taking it off the bat.
 I had some extra time over … Continue reading Try, try, try again